| Mount

 equal for Mt.
 Vernon in nearly every respect.
 The key to Mt.
 Vernon

 in its 58-57 victory, Lambson said, was Juan Pablo Silveira.
+"He

 is definitely the best player in this tournament," Lambson